mallaanirudh/languageapi/README.md

 `app.py`: The main Flask application.
 * `templates/index.html`: The HTML page for the web interface.
 * `README.md`: This documentation.

-## Google Cloud Setup

-1.  **Create a GCP project:** If you don't have one already.
-2.  **Enable the Speech-to-Text API:** In the GCP Console, go to the API Library and enable the Speech-to-Text API.
-3.  **Create a service account:**
-    * Go to IAM & Admin > Service Accounts.
-    * Create a new service account.
-    * Grant the service account the "Speech-to-Text Admin" or "Speech-to-Text User" role.
-    * Download the service account JSON key file.
-4.  **Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable:** As described in the Installation section.

 ## Notes